-Read this post to understand the relationship between stress and breastfeeding and ways to manage stress.
+Read this post to understand the relationship between stress and breastfeeding and get tips on managing stress for nursing mothers.

 How Does Stress Affect Breastfeeding?

-Stress can affect both the production and ejection of breastmilk.
+Stress can affect both the production and release (let down) of breastmilk.
 Experimental studies in breastfeeding mothers have shown that acute physical and mental stress could impair milk ejection reflex by reducing oxytocin’s release during a feed.
 If this happens often, it can reduce milk production by preventing the complete emptying of the breast during each feed.
 Stress is also known to cause impaired lactogenesis (1).

 What Causes Stress In Breastfeeding Mothers?